microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 - What are the common data sources throughout your organization?
 - Is the data source in Azure, another cloud provider, or on premises?
 - Do you have any data sources that are not on the supported list?
 We caution against bespoke integrations.
+- Are you looking for a roadmap of upcoming features, including data sources?
+[Check the roadmap](https://learn.microsoft.com/en-us/purview/whats-new#whats-planned-for-microsoft-purview).

 **✍️ Do in Purview:** [15 minutes] Using the Data Map solution, 'Register' a data source by following the wizard.
 Be sure to select the domain and collection name into which this data source should be registered.
 You should be confident on your collection hierarchy before continuing.